Body / Trim / Misc

 Functional Heat Extractor Hood

-In 2003, I became concerned that installing a supercharger on the Cobra would lead to cooling system difficulties.
-Even N/A, the car's engine bay typically reached summertime temperatures that were very inhospitable, and I had read about even the factory-supercharged Terminator Cobras experiencing engine cooling issues, despite their supposedly stouter cooling systems.
+In 2003, I became concerned that installing a supercharger on the Cobra would reveal cooling system inadequacies.
+Even N/A, the car's engine bay typically reached outrageous summertime temperatures, and I had read about even the factory-supercharged Terminator Cobras experiencing engine cooling issues, despite their supposedly stouter cooling systems.

-Over the ensuing months, it became painfully clear to me that I had made a poor choice with respect to vendor integrity and customer service.
-My hood arrived damaged, as I imagine most NPI hoods do, because it had been inadequately packaged for shipping.
+Over the ensuing months, it became painfully clear to me that I had made a poor choice with respect to company integrity and customer service.
+My hood arrived damaged, as I imagine most NPI hoods did, because it had been inadequately protected against shipping damage.
 When I contacted the vendor about the damage, his initial response led me to believe that he intended to handle the problem in a reputable manner.
 Unfortunately, my experience with NPI was entirely downhill from there.

 Thankfully, the wizards at my local body and paint shop, Dependable Auto Body, were able to repair the NPI part, and it did look great after it was properly repaired, prepped, and painted.
 But I'm here to tell you that it wasn't cheap.
 You could have a couple of inexpensive paint jobs done on an entire car for about the same money.
 (Of course you generally get what you pay for.)